teddy-vltn/vinted-discord-bot/readme.md

 ## Requirements

-- VPS running on a Linux kernel or you own computer
+- VPS running on a Linux kernel or you own computer (avoid Windows if possible)
 - Rotating proxy
 > [!NOTE]
 > You can buy rotating proxies here: [WebShare](https://www.webshare.io/?referral_code=eh8mkj0b6ral) (I get a small cut from that link so please use it if you want to support my work).
 I would advice you to get the "Verified Proxy" Plan and to take 100 proxy server with 1000 GB/month Bandwidth which is 7.07$/month, but i would highly suggest you take the 250 proxy server and 5000GB plan ($25.73 per month) if you want to have a good speed and avoid skipping items the most you can.